jhuang2019/devops-notes/containerization/kubernetes/security/tls.md

 # TLS

 ## TLS Basics

 ### What is a certificate

 * A certificate is used to guarantee trust between two parties during a transaction.
-* For example, when a user tries to access a web server, TLS certificates ensure that the communication between the user and the seerver is encrypted and the server is who it says it is.
+* For example, when a user tries to access a web server, TLS certificates ensure that the communication between the user and the server is encrypted and the server is who it says it is.

 ### What is TLS

 * TLS stands for transport layer security.
 It is a cryptographic protocol that provides end-to-end security of data sent between applications over the Internet.
 * TLS certificates ensure that the communication between the user and the server is encrypted and the server is who it says it is.

 ### What is a CA

 * It stands for certificate authority
 * They're well known organizations that can sign and validate your certificates for you.
 * CA has its own set of public and private key pairs that it uses to sign server certificates.